sla-000/tdlib-dart/README.md

+### ⚠️ Archived
+This repository is no longer maintained.

+I am no longer interested in **Dart** and don’t have time to continue development or provide support.

 # tdlib-dart

 A Dart wrapper for [tdlib](https://github.com/tdlib/td).
 Contains generated([generator](https://github.com/ivk1800/tdlib-generator?tab=readme-ov-file)) schema classes of [td_api.tl](https://github.com/tdlib/td/blob/master/td/generate/scheme/td_api.tl) and a client that interacts with lib through [ffi](https://dart.dev/guides/libraries/c-interop).